-The news of drug recalls hitting the market seems to have become a very common occurrence.
+The news of drug recalls hitting the market seem to have become a very common occurrence.
 These defective drugs can sometimes cause considerable harm to the patients who count on the drugs to help manage medical conditions.

 While not all drug recalls are life-threatening, many are.
-Two recent drug recalls falling into the life-threatening category because these drugs are rescue drugs that can help patients survive temporarily to buy them time to get medical care.
+Two recent drug recalls fall into the life-threatening category because these drugs are rescue drugs that can help patients survive temporarily to buy them time to get medical care.

 GlaxoSmithKline recalls Ventolin